A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Theoretical results

-is constant over time. \end{proposition} In addition to expectations being invariant, the following result states that they are consistent at any iteration of the algorithm. \begin{theorem}[Consistency] For any initial distribution such that $\Exp_\pi(w_0^2)< \infty$ and function $\varphi$ such that $\Exp_\pi[\varphi(X)^4] < \infty$, we have
+is constant over time. \end{proposition} In addition to expectations being invariant, they are consistent at any iteration of the algorithm. \begin{theorem}[Consistency] For any initial distribution such that $\Exp_\pi(w_0^2)< \infty$ and function $\varphi$ such that $\Exp_\pi\curly*{\varphi(X)^4} < \infty$, we have

-where the convergences are in probability. \end{theorem} Describing the exact rate at which the convergence happens for different times $t$ is complex and would depend on the properties of the Markov chain, the coupling, and target distribution.
-However, it is clear that it cannot worsen as $t$ increases, because, the variance of the weights cannot increase from iteration to iteration of Algorithm~\ref{alg:weight-harmonization} as we prove in Section~\ref{subsec:geom-harm}.
+where the convergences are in probability. \end{theorem} The exact rate at which the convergence happens for different times $t$ is complex and may depend on the properties of the Markov chain, the coupling, and the target distribution.
+However it cannot worsen as $t$ increases: the variance of the weights cannot increase from iteration to iteration, as we shall prove.